ihdk/movie-database/README.md

 ## Application routes

-Application cosists from four routes splitted into separated chunks:
+The application cosists of four routes splitted into separated chunks:

 ### Movie Search